sruthivuppala/reservation_system_for_restaurant/README.md

 Following is a detailed explanation of the restaurant reservation system.

-This project folder consists of UI files only.
+This project folder consists of UI files.